NEDC Blog W/Child

 SOOOO nice to hear that vs. what I’d been hearing from strangers the first 3 months of her life.

-ENDOCRINOLOGIST, SIBLING JEALOUSY, AND SAYING GOODBYE by tb1142
+ENDOCRINOLOGIST, SIBLING JEALOUSY, AND SAYING GOODBYE

 Photobucket